ProfStick/12SDD_PseudoExe/docs/source/sprint001.md

-    this needs to be done inside a function or some weird $eof token is generated
+    this needs to be done inside a function or some weird $eof token is generated becasue iterating through a lexer stream
+    seems to destroy it

     Args:
         tokens: a list of tokens (token_type, token_name)